Skip to main content

 OperationWhen It RunsNetwork Call

-initialize()Once at startupYes (bundled with policy fetch)
+initialize()Once at startupYes (policy bundle)

 guard()Per actionNo (local evaluation)